mapbox/mapbox-gl-js/docs/README.md

 * Do **not** use custom styles from your personal account.
 Use only the default `mapbox` account styles.
 * When embedding literal JSON (GeoJSON or Mapbox style snippets) into script code, double-quote property names and string values.
 Elsewhere, use single-quoted strings.

-Every example must have an accompanying thumbnail image:
+Every example **must** have an accompanying image:

-* Save a thumbnail image (1200 x 500 pixel .png, under 500 KB) in `docs/pages/img/`.
+1. Save the image in `docs/img/src/`.
+Image requirements:
-* The file name of the image must match the example's file name.
+  - The file name of the image **must** match the example's file name
+  - 1200 x 500 pixel
+  - png format
+2. Run `npm run build-images` to generate the appropriate images.
+Alternatively, when you run `npm run start-docs` the site will generate the images.
+3. Run the site locally to verify that your example image is loading as expected.

 ## Running the Documentation Server Locally